 “Parents were sort of frustrated because they didn’t know where to start,” says Cubmaster Tori Exum.
 “It was like, ‘You’ve given me this block of wood; what do I do with it?’”

-At the workshop, boys and their parents learned just what to do with their blocks of wood.
+At the workshop, Scouts and their parents learned just what to do with their blocks of wood.
 Pack and community volunteers were on hand to help families with every step, from planning to painting.
-Some boys arrived with nothing but an idea and left a few hours later with a finished car.
+Some Scouts arrived with nothing but an idea and left a few hours later with a finished car.
 Others dropped by on the way to various activities to get help with roughing out their cars, leaving the sanding and painting for later.

 A similar scene plays out each spring in David McRae’s Cedar Falls, Iowa, garage.
 McRae, the Cubmaster of Pack 55, has hosted annual derby workshops since he took over the pack three years ago.
 “I just wanted people to have a good solid start on figuring out the right ways to do things,” he says.

 Just Like Henry Ford